zwyang6/ENDOKED/README.md

 # Knowledge Extraction and Distillation from Large-Scale Image-Text Colonoscopy Reports Leveraging Large Language and Vision Models.

-We propose to leverage text reports using large language models (LLMs) and colonoscopy images (representations) to provide pixel-level annotation of polyps thereby tackling data annotation challenges in colonoscopy
+We propose to leverage text reports using large language models (LLMs) and colonoscopy images (representations) to provide pixel-level annotation of polyps thereby tackling data annotation challenges in colonoscopy.

-You may refer to the [repository](https://github.com/shuowang26/EndoKED.git) contributed by other co-authors.
+You may also refer to the [repository](https://github.com/shuowang26/EndoKED.git) contributed by other co-authors.

 ### News